Dennis C. Rose

 David was born and raised in Bon Air, Virginia.
 He attended college in Charlottesville at the University of Virginia.
 While attending UVA, David spent his summer breaks working on the Outer Banks.
 David graduated in 2002 with a B.A. in Economics and a minor in Spanish.

-David worked and traveled extensively throughout Australia and New Zealand before permanently settling in Dare County.
+David worked and travelled extensively throughout Australia and New Zealand before permanently settling in Dare County.
 In 2003, David seized an opportunity to help grow and establish a small local restaurant.
 As a managing member of the Kill Devil Grill, he learned the intricacies of operating a small business and the importance of building personal relationships, while providing a quality product and even better service.

 In the community, David coaches youth sports with Dare County Parks and Recreation, OBX Storm Soccer, and Pride Basketball OBX.
 David is also a member of Holy Redeemer Catholic Church.
 In his free time, David likes to cook, travel, play basketball, and spend time with his family and friends.